kap-devkota/approximate_ISORANK/README.md

 returns the `R1` approximation.
 If we want to get the true Isorank alignment, set --niter to some value > 10.
 6. --npairs: This parameter decides the number of top one-to-one protein pairs to be outputted by the alignment
 7. --output: The final one-to-one alignment is saved to this output file.

+### Using Package Functions

+We also provide a notebook example showing how Isorank and its approximations can be used directly in code.
+See the `notebook` folder.